davidyshin/starfall/README.md

-#p5-Skyfall
-Work in progress game
+## Skyfall

+Work-in-progress game made with p5

 ## Controls

-"z" to move Left <--
-"x" to move Right >--
+- Left and Right Arrows to move
-"c" to shoot
+- Z to shoot
-# starfall
+- P to pause